ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/datainvestigations/review-data-in-evidence.md

 ## File metadata

-This view displays various metadata associated with the selected document.
+This view displays various metadata properties associated with the selected document.
 You can toggle this view on and off by clicking **File metadata**.
-Although the search results grid can be customized to display specific metadata, there are instances where scrolling horizontally can be difficult while reviewing documnts.
-The **File metadata** view allows you change between the different viewers when reviewing a document.
+When reviewing a document, you can view the file metadata and still change between the different viewers.

 Here's an example of the file metadata for a document.
 For more information about the metadata fields, see [Document metadata fields in Data Investigations (Preview)](document-metadata-fields.md).